joxpulp/api-ecommerce-passportauth/README.md

 # express-socketio-fakerjs-mongodb-passport-local

-Backend for a products API, simple chatbox, and an endpoint with data mocking for test purposes, made with Express, Socket.io, Faker.js, and MongoDB.
+Backend for a products API, simple chatbox, and an endpoint with data mocking for test purposes, made with Express, Socket.io, Faker.js, MongoDB, and auth system using Passport and Passport-local

 Frontend: https://api-auth-passportlocal.netlify.app/